School of Medicine

 Dr. Sutedjo’s research explores AI, machine learning, and digital health applications in cardiovascular risk prediction, diagnosis, and treatment.
 She aims to improve efficiency, reduce disparities, and enhance precision in clinical decision-making.

 Dr. Sutedjo has published her work in Circulation, The American Journal of Medicine, and 21st Century Cardiology.
 She has also presented at the American Heart Association Scientific Sessions and other national and international conferences, engaging with industry leaders and private sector stakeholders on the role of AI in health care.
-She has co-founded several health technology startups and has worked as a consultant for leading technology companies and private sector organizations.
+She has co-founded several health technology startups and served as a consultant for leading technology companies and private sector organizations.
 Additionally, she played a key role in the IPO of a tech startup on the Toronto Stock Exchange.